 It depends on your home’s location, price point, and the marketing behind it.
 According to Bozeman Real Estate Group agent Tyler Wilkinson, if your home is priced competitively and marketed well, don’t be surprised if you see multiple offers within a few days of listing.
 Find out more about marketing your home for sale here.
-With the pandemic, more people are moving to Bozeman than ever before, and the lack of supply is making homes sell even faster and driving prices higher.
-These days it's common for a home to have multiple offers within hours of it being listed.
+With more people moving to Bozeman than ever before the lack of supply is making homes sell even faster and driving prices higher.

 If you’re wondering about the return on your investment, take a look at these numbers.
-The average sale price of a home in Bozeman has increased 75% since the beginning of 2013, reaching a median sold price of more than $557,350 for single-family homes, $325,000 for condos, and $361,000 for townhomes.
+The median sale price of a home in Bozeman has increased nearly 50% since the beginning of 2020, reaching a median sold price of $800,000 for single-family homes, $527,500 for townhomes, and $442,000 for condos.
 Click here for the most recent market stats.

-That same trend is echoed in the areas that surround Bozeman like Belgrade, Manhattan, and Livingston.
-As Gallatin County’s population growth continues at an average of 3% per year, the low inventory and high demand for housing put the cards in the seller’s hands.
+That same trend is echoed in the areas that surround Bozeman like Belgrade, Manhattan, Livingston, Three Forks, and Big Sky.
+As Gallatin County’s population growth continues, the low inventory and high demand for housing put the cards in the seller’s hands.
 If you are thinking about selling your home in the Bozeman area, we are here to help.
-View our seller resources here, give us a call at 406.587.1717 or send a message to email@example.com.
+View our seller resources here, give us a call at 406-587-1717 or send a message to email@example.com.

 *Statistics provided by the Big Sky Country MLS via InfoSparks.